 After two hours, take one ball of homemade pizza dough and put in on some semolina flour, top and bottom, always keep it right side up when you finish.
 Start pushing the dough in the center towards the edges.

-If you have an indoor countertop pizza oven, you want to have the dough on the peel at this point.
+If you have an indoor countertop pizza oven, you want to have the dough on the pizza peel at this point.
 Follow the directions of your pizza cooker.

 Top and Bake the Homemade Pizza Dough

-pizza sauce recipe.
+I strongly suggest using this pizza sauce recipe.
 This is how Vito makes his sauce, too.
 He also suggest oiling the edge.
-Check out my
+Check out my Italian tomato factory tour to understand why Italian canned tomatoes are the best quality you can buy.

 I use a counter-top pizza oven, but you can use a pizza stone as Vito does in his video tutorial.

 Add the toppings you desire and bake according to your pizza oven, oven with stone or counter top oven directions.
-This
+This mushroom, truffle, brie and arugula pizza is one of my favorite ways to top pizza that doesn't include tomato sauce.

-Finishing and serving the pizza.
+Finishing and serving the pizza

-Cutting pizza with kitchen shears works really well.
-See the holes in the pizza crust?
-Again, my pizza is nothing like Vito's yet, but I'm working on getting there and you can, too!
+My pizza isn't quite like Vito's yet, but I'm working on getting there and you can, too!

 Let me know what you think if you try this recipe.
 Also be sure to subscribe to Vito's YouTube channel and give him a thumbs up!